STATE COLLEGE OF FLORIDA, MANATEE-SARASOTA

 Non-instructional employees, full-time or part-time, who occupy a position, approved by the Board of Trustees, which provides an administrative, professional support, technical/paraprofessional, clerical/secretarial, skilled crafts or maintenance service for the College, have a common anniversary date for salary increases, which is recommended by the President to the Board of Trustees for each fiscal year.

 2. PAY LEVEL:

-Each career employee position is assigned to a pay level depending upon the relative complexity and level of responsibility of the tasks involved in its job description and labor market competitive rates, based on the College approved job evaluation structure.
+Each non-instructional employee position is assigned to a pay level depending upon the relative complexity and level of responsibility of the tasks involved in its job description and labor market competitive rates, based on the College approved job evaluation structure.
 Each pay level has a distinct salary range determined by an annual review of the salary schedule by the Office of Human Resources.
 Positions are established within the level structure on the following pages based on recommendations by the Office of Human Resources and approval of the President.

 3. BEGINNING SALARY:

 New employees, who meet minimum qualifications will usually be placed at the minimum rate for the pay level, regardless of the fund source.